marcelladane/NF_nextflow_pipeline/documentation/LLM_Usage_Documentation.md

 ```

 "Based on a short screen of flye, I wrote this basic script for processing nanopore data (see attached file).
 I got an error printed.
 Can you please revise the code and help me understand which parameter is causing the error and the best fixing for it."

+"I run blast on my contig output from SPAdes and found that the bacteria we are working with (the FASTA files I have) is Klebsiella.
+Can you help me create a new mock DB (I am attaching the previous script here to makes things work properly). where the AMR genes are specific to Klebsiella so I can ensure I will get hits to verify that abricate module is running correct, Thanks"
 ```

 ## Data Security Measures